Identifiability of VAR(1) model in a stationary setting

 where $\otimes$ is the matrix tensor product (\cite{young2019identifying}). (\ref{eq:vec_Sigma}) indicates that $\Sigma$ is unique given a unique set of parameters $\Lambda$ and $\omega$.

-\paragraph{Problem statement.}This paper studies the identifiability of the VAR(1) model in a stationary setting, that is, whether different parameters ($\Lambda$ and $\omega$) produce the same $\Sigma$, using (\ref{eq:sig_lam}).
-We restrict the problem to the identifiability of the \textit{support} of $\Lambda$, i.e. the location of its non-zero elements, which corresponds to the reconstruction of the underlying graph structure.
+\paragraph{Problem statement.}This paper studies the identifiability of the VAR(1) model in a stationary setting, that is, whether different parameters ($\Lambda$ and $\omega$) produce the same $\Sigma$, using (\ref{eq:var1_sig_lam}).
+We restrict the problem to the identifiability of the \textit{support} of $\Lambda$, i.e., the location of its non-zero elements, which corresponds to the reconstruction of the underlying graph structure.
 Importantly, the properties of Gaussian Graphical Models (GGMs) (see \cite{lauritzen1996graphical} for an introduction) are inapplicable to our setting because the graphical model of the stationary distribution is the graph corresponding to the support of the inverse of the covariance matrix $\Sigma^{-1}$, and it is not the one induced by the support of $\Lambda$.
-For instance, in Section \ref{sec:gene_iden}, Example \ref{eg:glb_iden} illustrates a case where $\Sigma^{-1}$, which is calculable from $\Sigma$, is complete (i.e. all elements are non-zero) even when $\Lambda$ does not.
+For instance, in Section \ref{sec:gene_iden}, Example \ref{eg:glb_iden} shows that $\Sigma^{-1}$, which is computable from $\Sigma$, can have full support (i.e., all elements are non-zero) even when $\Lambda$ does not.
 For this reason, our work does not study conditional independence relations as in GGMs.
 Instead, different methods are needed to treat our problem.